BleakRed/Digital-note-taking-and-collaboration-system/README.md

+# Digital note-taking and collaboration system

-# Notion Clone Project - Documentation
+# Formerly known as Notion Clone Project - Documentation

 This project is a full-stack, real-time collaborative workspace application inspired by Notion.
 It allows teams to manage pages, share files, draw together, chat, and manage tasks with Kanban boards in a unified, mobile-responsive environment.